API Reference

 ndarray

-Return coordinates of water oxygen atoms for a frame.
+Return positions of water oxygen atoms for a frame.

 - Parameters: